pola-rs/polars-book/user_guide/src/howcani/io/aws.md

 $ pip install s3fs
 ```

-In the next few snippets, we take the example of interacting with a `Parquet` file
+In the next few snippets we'll demonstrate interacting with a `Parquet` file
 located on an AWS bucket.

 ## Read

-One can load a `.parquet` file using:
+Load a `.parquet` file using:

 ```python
 import polars as pl